peterwilliams-swe/ukth-appinn-containerapps-orderapi/challenge5.md

 ## Definition of done
-- Created an Azure AD service principal and assigned it _contributor_ access on your resource group
+- Created a Microsoft Entra ID service principal and assigned it _contributor_ access on your resource group
 - Created a _Personal Access Token (PAT)_ in GitHub with _repo_ and _workflows_ permissions
 - Created a GitHub Actions workflow in your repository to deploy a container app
 - Changed the C# code in _Queue Reader_ app to write a custom log message